bloominstituteoftechnology/react-american-football-scoreboard/README.md

 ## Stretch Problems

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:
+Time allowing, stretch your limits and see if you can deliver on any the following optional goals:

+### Stretch Goal 1

 - [ ] Break out parts of this component into smaller components and compose multiple components together to make the UI
 - [ ] Write a "handler" function in the component that takes in a team name and an amount.
 This function will then be passed to each button's click handler.
 It will increment the correct team's score by the passed in amount
 - [ ] Play around with the styling and make this project your own!
-Maybe make it a soccer (non-american football) scoreboard, or a rugby or baseball scoreboard
+Maybe make it a soccer (non-American football) scoreboard, or a rugby or baseball scoreboard
 - [ ] Add a button that changes which quarter the game is in, and then render the state quarter value on the scoreboard
 - [ ] Make the entire board fully functional with buttons and state!
 (If you want to make a timer, you'll have to look into useEffect)

+### Stretch Goal 2

+Start building a game of **Tic Tac Toe** in React.
+The positions of the 'Xs' and the 'Os' over time need to be maintained in a slice of state at the top-level component, so that the JSX may render the contents of the 3 x 3 grid correctly.
+Only empty squares may be selected by the human player, and the event handler that deals with these clicks will have to include quite a bit of logic:

+  1. Does the latest move by the human player mean **the game is over**?
+(Game over, then!)
+  1. Is the game **immediately winnable by the computer** by making a certain move?
+(Do it!)
+  1. Can the computer **block the human from winning on their next move** by making certain move?
+(Do it!)

+The move by the computer should probably be random if the previous checks turn out negative, but you'll be surprised at how smart the computer will feel.

+Have fun!